Chorionic Villus Sampling

 What is chorionic villus sampling (CVS)?

-Chorionic villus sampling (CVS) is a test done early in a woman’s pregnancy.
+Chorionic villus sampling (CVS) is a test done early in a person’s pregnancy.
 CVS checks for genetic problems in your baby.
 During CVS, your healthcare provider takes a small piece of tissue from the placenta for testing.
 The placenta is an organ that grows in the uterus during pregnancy.
 This tissue has the same genetic material as your baby.
 It can show if your baby is developing problems as it grows.

 Why might I need chorionic villus sampling?

-Women who have a higher risk or a family history of genetic problems may want to consider CVS testing.
+People who have a higher risk or a family history of genetic problems may want to consider CVS testing.
 Your healthcare provider may advise CVS if:

 - You are age 35 or older

-- You have a family history of a genetic disorder such as Down syndrome, Tay Sachs disease, or cystic fibrosis
+- You have a family history of a genetic disorder, such as Down syndrome, Tay Sachs disease, or cystic fibrosis

 - Blood tests or ultrasounds during pregnancy show that your unborn baby is at increased risk of having a genetic disorder

 The results of CVS are often available earlier in pregnancy, compared with some other genetic tests, such as amniocentesis.
 Amniocentesis uses a needle to get samples of amniotic fluid.
 But CVS is not as accurate as amniocentesis.
 Other first trimester screening tests provide similar information to CVS, and may be used instead of CVS.